JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 ### Polygons

 A polygon isn't an existing Luxor struct or datatype either.
-It always appears as a plain vector (Array) of `Point`s.
+It always appears as a plain Vector (Array) of `Point`s.
-There are no lines or curves, just 2D coordinates.
-When a polygon is eventually drawn, it's first converted into a path, as is every graphical shape, and the points are usually connected with short straight lines.
+There are no lines or curves, just 2D coordinates in the form of `Point`s.
+When a polygon is eventually drawn, it's converted into a path, and the points are usually connected with short straight lines.

-The `pathtopoly()` function extracts the current path that Cairo is in the process of constructing and returns an array of Vectors of points - a set of one or more polygons (remember that a single path can contain multiple shapes.
-This function uses `getpathflat()`, which is similar to `getpath()` but it returns a Cairo path object in which all Bézier curve segments have been reduced to a sequence of straight lines.
+The [`pathtopoly()`](@ref) function extracts the current path that Cairo is in the process of constructing and returns an array of Vectors of points - a set of one or more polygons (remember that a single path can contain multiple shapes).
+Internally this function uses [`getpathflat()`](@ref), which is similar to [`getpath()`](@ref) but it returns a Cairo path object in which all Bézier curve segments have been reduced to sequences of short straight lines.

 So:

 ```
 circle(O, 100, :path)
-getpathflat()
 p = pathtopoly()
 poly(first(p), :stroke)
 ```